AndrewK124/COVID-visualization/README.md

 Result-set:
 ![image](https://github.com/user-attachments/assets/9183b862-14a9-4849-a0c0-d917cb8728fc)
 ---
-Query #2: This was crafted to answer: "How did the COVID-19 reproduction rate change before and after mass rollouts in different countries?"
+Query #2 Purpose: This query answers the question: "How did the COVID-19 reproduction rate change before and after mass rollouts in different countries?".
+It evaluates the impact of mass vaccination rollouts on the COVID reproduction rate (transmission rate).
+This query calculates the average reproduction rate 30 days before and after each country reached 50% vaccination coverage, enabling comparison of transmission trends and pre and post vaccination rollout.
 ```
 -- Finding the earliest date when each country reached at least 50% vaccination coverage
 WITH rollout_dates AS (